Quitclaim Deeds: A Useful Guide

 Who Is Involved In A Quitclaim Deed?

-Technically you don’t even need an attorney to file a quitclaim deed, but it’s usually in your best interest to work with one so all parties understand the legal and financial repercussions.
+While you don’t need an attorney to file a quitclaim deed, it’s usually in your best interest to work with one so all parties understand the legal and financial repercussions.
+A quitclaim deed is a legal document, so even though working with an attorney is not required, it can make a lot of sense, since it makes sure that everyone's interests are represented.

 The Difference Between Warranty Deeds And Quitclaim Deeds

-Various deeds serve different purposes in property transactions.
+Different types of deeds serve unique purposes in property transactions.
 In most real estate transactions, you’ll use a warranty deed rather than a quitclaim deed.

-Despite being unsuitable for the typical commercial or residential real estate transaction, quitclaim deeds can save time and money, allowing grantees to receive ownership without paying for title insurance.
-Quitclaim deeds are usually best suited for the following situations.
+Quitclaim deeds can save time and money, allowing grantees to receive ownership without paying for title insurance.
+A quitclaim deed is best suited for the following situations.

 Transferring Property Between Family Members

 You can transfer your interest in a property to a family member who understands the situation.
 For example, you may want to transfer the title of your house to your child without saddling them with a mortgage obligation.
-As a result, quitclaim deeds are helpful for gifting real estate.
+As a result, quitclaim deeds are helpful when gifting real estate to family members.

 Adding A Spouse’s Name To A Deed